 At times, the exercise sessions can cause a small amount of bleeding.
 If this occurs apply firm pressure to the wound with a clean cloth or cotton ball.
 Breastfeeding your baby will also help bleeding to stop.
 If bleeding does not stop child needs to be evaluated immediately.

-• Bring your baby for in-person guidance, support and discussion with our IBCLC
+Please call for a lactation consultation - bring your baby for in-person guidance, support and discussion with our IBCLC.

 Proactive pain management is very important.
 For most babies, the first 72 hours are the hardest.
 The use of Tylenol or Ibuprofen based on your child’s age and weight and Arnica 30 C, (a homeopathic remedy) will be helpful.